What do Chinese people drink?

 You’ll find soft drink at convenience stores and supermarkets across China, as well as in all the restaurants and fast-food outlets.

 I don’t know the reason for this, whether it’s local tastes or a reluctance from distributors or manufacturers.
-Who knows?

 In fact, China is in the midst of an alarming increase in obesity in both men and women.